Apeksha-22/Hacknovate-6.0-CodeFusion-Hogwart/README.md

-ChatGPT said:
-Here's a structured README.md content for HogwartsOS based on your features:

 🪄 HogwartsOS – A Magical Operating System
 Welcome to HogwartsOS, a fully immersive, Hogwarts-themed Linux-based operating system designed to bring the wizarding world to life on your computer. ✨